refinedev/refine/documentation/docs/api-references/hooks/auth/useLogin.md

 :::

 :::caution
-This hook can only be used if the `authProvider` is provided.
+This hook can only be used if `authProvider` is provided.
 :::